The Black Farmstead, 200 Years and counting!

 Steve in front of the Black Farmstead!

 Anxious for a permanent residence, Margaret signed a contract for brickwork on her home on April 19, 1823.
-Brick was made from clay was dug and fired onsite.
+Brick made from clay was dug and fired onsite.
 Margaret paid $6.50 cents per 1,000 bricks.
 Steve Black estimates there are 120,000 or 150,000 bricks used building the house.
 “I think it cost around $1300.00,” Steve added.

 The house, a two-story brick federal style home, was completed by November 30, 1823!
 While not completely done, the family moved in during December.
 The home was designed like the family house in Wheelbarrow, England.